What Are The Best Treatment For Sciatic Nerve Pain & Sciatica Symptoms?

 What Are the Symptoms of Sciatic Nerve Pain?

-Even if you experienced sciatica in the past and it was treated successfully, you could still occasionally experience a flare-up.
-These sciatica flare-ups can occur from an injury to the hip or pelvic region, tight hip or buttock muscles, or weakened core or lower back muscles.
-You may not be aware that stress can also cause sciatic nerve to flare up; when you are under stress, the body produces hormones that can cause inflammation that may increase the pressure on your sciatic nerve.
+You may not be aware that stress can also cause the sciatic nerve to flare up; when you are under stress, the body produces hormones that can cause inflammation, which may increase the pressure on your sciatic nerve.

 Pigeon Pose or stretching can be a good treatment for sciatica at home